jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

          ###and against animal cruelty and animal exploitation everywhere.
 Read
          ###a detailed overview on why being vegan demonstrates true compassion
          ###for animals.
+INFO     This is to test the printRaw function.
+  Two spaces before that
-INFO     This is to test the printFile function from an actual file.
+New line(    )here.INFO     This is to test the printFile function from an actual file.
             1 ░ # Explore why veganism is kinder to animals, to people and to ou ░ r planet's future.
             2 ░